marcyves/100-days-of-code/log.md

 Now preparing small development Python projects in order to teach how to code.
 I already have Tic Tac Toe covering procedural and OOP.
 I need to make a PyGame version.
 I restared from scratch the farm project to make it more ambitious.
-I am thinking about hosting those on GitHub...
+I am thinking about hosting those on GitHub, created a repository https://github.com/marcyves/Python-Pratique

+### Day 17: May 22, 2018
+farm simulation quite working